 Members free, Guests $5

 For more about Ginny and her work, take a look at her web site.

 Many camera club members got together on January 13th and had a great time learning more about their cameras.

 Under the guidance of Sue Carey, and with the assistance of members of the Camera Club Executive, topics included aperture priority, shutter priority, manual fixed focus, lighting, portraits, spot versus matrix metering, and exposure compensation.

 Special thanks to Sue Carey for coming up with the idea for the workshop and for making it happen.

-You can get the December issue of the shutterBUG:
+You can get the February issue of the shutterBUG:

 by clicking on the above image or by going to the shutterbug page.

 Alexandra from Henry’s in Kanata passed along this:

 we’re running an event here at Henry’s Kanata on February 14th from 9am-noon, and we are extending the invitation to you guys and the Lanark camera club first.
 The whole event is centered around education, not selling (there wont be a till open, but there may be something offered to attendees that they can take and use at a later date).